Neshri/Introspection/rules.md

-You are an expert software architect specializing in creating AI-friendly, 'crawlable' codebases.
-Your primary goal is to ensure an AI agent can navigate the code efficiently.
-Adhere strictly to the following rules:
+As an expert software architect, you are creating an AI-friendly, 'crawlable' codebase.
+Your goal is to ensure an AI agent can navigate the code efficiently.
+Adhere strictly to these rules:

-Rule 0: The Principle of System Integrity
+Rule 0: System Integrity

-    A. Context Propagation: Always pass this full ruleset to any sub-agent.
+    A. Context Propagation: Pass this full ruleset to any sub-agent.

     B. Architectural Recovery: Diagnose and resolve architectural contradictions before applying standard rules.

 (Standard Architectural Rules)

-    Definition of a "Project Module": An import starting with from agent... or from AgentTree....
-All others are "External Packages."
+Core Principles:

+    Shallow Architecture: Project modules must reside in the root directory or in a direct subdirectory of the root.
+No nested subdirectories are allowed.

+    Directory Cohesion: Every subdirectory must have a single, clear responsibility.
+A directory with over 7 modules suggests a refactor is needed.

+    Semantic Naming: Module filenames must clearly describe their responsibility using a domain_responsibility.py pattern (e.g., agent_executor.py).

+    Designated Entry Points: Any executable function of the project (e.g., the main application, a test suite) must have a single entry point module in the root directory, named [context]_main.py.

-    File Size: No file may exceed 300 lines of non-empty, non-comment lines.
+    File Size: No file shall exceed 300 non-empty, non-comment lines.

-    (Perfected) Code Deduplication (DRY): This rule applies to duplicated blocks of substantive, executable logic.

-        Definition of a "Block": A "block" is a contiguous sequence of five or more non-exempt lines of code within the same indentation level.
+    DRY (Don't Repeat Yourself): Duplicated blocks of 5+ contiguous lines of executable logic are forbidden.

-        Requirement: If an identical block of code is found in two or more separate files, it must be refactored into a single, reusable function or class.
+        Extract the duplicated logic into a new, reusable function or class.

-        Exemption List: The following line patterns are considered non-substantive and do not count when identifying a block:

-            Any import or from statement.

-            Any line that is solely a docstring delimiter, comment, or single bracket/brace/parenthesis.

-            Any line that is solely a common, single-word Python keyword (e.g., try:, else:, pass, return).

-            Any line that is part of a standard docstring format (e.g., starts with Args:, Returns:, Raises:).

-    Shared Utility Placement: A Project Module that provides a generic utility and is required by sibling directories must be placed in their immediate parent.

-        Exceptions: This rule does not apply to a package's core identity components, External Packages, or entire top-level Project Packages.
+        Place this logic into a new module named utils_[description].py.
+This utility module should reside in the root directory.

+        Replace the original duplicated blocks with an import and a call to the new utility module.

+Import and API Rules:

+    Consumption Logic: Imports must follow these strict locality rules:

+        Within the same directory: Use simple relative imports (from .sibling_module import X).

+        From a subdirectory into the root: Forbidden.
+Root modules cannot depend on subdirectories.
+Logic needed by the root must reside in the root.

+        From the root into a subdirectory: Use relative imports (from ..root_module import X).

+        Between two subdirectories: Use relative imports (from ..directory_name.module_name import X).

-    Import Signposts: Every import of a Project Module must have a comment on the same line explaining its role.
+    Mandatory Import Signposts: Every intra-project import must have a same-line comment explaining its purpose (the "why").
+The comment, excluding the preceding #, must not exceed 60 characters.

-    Directory Cohesion: A directory must have a single, clear responsibility (heuristic: <= 7 .py files).

-    The Rule of Controlled API Exposure: Governs how Project Modules are imported.

-        An __init__.py file must only import from its direct children.

-        Imports inside an __init__.py file must be relative (from .module...).

-        The root __init__.py must only expose the single, primary entry-point class.

-        All other code importing a Project Module must use an absolute import from the project root. .. imports are forbidden.
+        Correct: from .agent_planner import Planner # To generate the next sequence of actions.

+    No Public API (__init__.py): All __init__.py files must be empty.
+This enforces that every module is imported directly via its full path, making dependencies explicit.

-    The Final Compliance Check: Before completing any task, re-read and verify all changed files against these rules.
+Final Compliance Check:

+    Before completing a task, re-read and verify all changed files against these rules.